mattholy/wand/README.md

 <div>

-> [!WARNING]
+> [!WARNING]\
 > This project is currently under developing, not all functions are ready.
->
-> Do not use it in production
+Do not use it in production.

 ## Philosophy & Features